 A federally required long-range transportation plan for a minimum period of twenty years.
-The federal legislation requires that a plan be developed for at least a twenty year period and must be financially balanced.
+The federal legislation requires that a plan develop for at least a twenty-year period and must be financially balanced.
 This document, which was first produced in Kentucky in 1995 and updated in 1999, included both policy and projects.
-The 2006 Plan is a policy only plan
+The 2006 plan was a policy plan only.
+The plan was updated again in 2023.